 Students may petition for up to four courses taken outside of the department to count toward the English major.
-These four courses will include all courses taken at other institutions, wither within the United States or outside the United States, as well as all courses taken before attending Georgetown or no leave from Georgetown.
+These four courses will include all courses taken at other institutions, whether within the United States or outside the United States, as well as all courses taken before attending Georgetown or on leave from Georgetown.

 During the August orientation, transfer students meet with the Director of Undergraduate Studies in the English department and determine which courses taken at the previous institution can count towards the English major at Georgetown.
 At that time and in subsequent meetings, students have the opportunity to discuss their individual programs.
 Students must fulfill all requirements for the English major and take at least six courses in this department.